juanmvsa/juanmvsa.github.io/publications🗞.md

 ## 2022

-- [Detection of Online LGBTphobia in Mexican Spanish].
-Juan Vásquez, Gemma Bel-Enguix, Scott Thomas Andersen.
+- [How Homo(phobic) is Mexico?
+Homo-MEX: A Novel Corpus for LGBTQ-phobia Detection in Mexican Spanish].
+Juan Vásquez, Gemma Bel-Enguix, Scott Thomas Andersen, Braulio Santiago.
 2022.

 - [HeteroCorpus: A Corpus for Heteronormative Language Detection].
 Juan Vásquez, Gemma Bel-Enguix, Scott-Thomas Andersen, Sergio-Luis Ojeda-Trueba.
 2022.
 In Proceedings of the The Workshop on Gender Bias in Natural Language Processing.